bigstepdenmark/HackerNews/cd-documentation.md

 + Enable quick deploy.
 + Now change something in your project, to see the magic happen.
 + Now, git add, git commit, & git push.
 + You can now witness it has been deployed!
 Easy!

+You could also manually deploy your changes, by doing an SSH to your server and run a git pull.
+Or just click **deploy now** button.

 **Travis CI:** With the help of Travis, we do continuous test for our application and trig our deployment service.